rgrannell1/kea/README.md

 Arrow v0.1
 -----------------------------------

-**Arrow** is a functional framework (inspired by Haskell, Clojure and JS), that adds dozens of higher-order functions and utility functions to the R language.
+**Arrow** is a functional programming framework that adds partial application, jQuery-like method calling, function composition, and nearly one-hundred higher-order functions and utility functions to the R language.
+Arrow helps make R an elegant functional language with an emphasis on the composition of simple functions to create complex, expressive programs.

 ## 1 Installation